 A career as a Certified Welding Inspector (CWI) can be very rewarding.
 This certification, which is awarded by the American Welding Society, carries a lot of weight both nationally and internationally.
-The main responsibility of a CWI is to make sure that welders follow specified guidelines in order to manufacture a product that is of highest quality and more importantly safe for the consumer.
-CWIs essentially guarantee that every weld made in a welded assembly is free of defect.
+The main responsibilities of a CWI is to make sure that welding operations are manufacturing products that comply with specified welding codes and standards.
+CWIs essentially are expected to guarantee that every weld made in a welded assembly is free of defect or to reject such weld if it’s not.
 As you can imagine this is a great responsibility.
-However, with proper training and a sound quality assurance program a CWI can enhance the marketability and prosperity of his company.
+However, with proper training and a sound quality assurance program a CWI can enhance the marketability and prosperity of his company and him or herself.

 Having a CWI on staff is not required of all manufacturers, but it certainly helps.
 Even if you do not need to qualify welders or procedures, the knowledge of a CWI can go a long way insuring quality and improving welding operations efficiencies within a plant.

 In order to become a CWI you need to meet the following requirements:

 - Pass a vision test

 - Have a combination of qualifying education and related work experience.
 You must meet one of the following:

 - Associate or higher degree in engineering technology, or a physical science with minimum work experience of 3 years.

 - High school diploma plus two or more years engineering/technical school courses and minimum 3 years of work experience

 - High school diploma plus one year engineering/technical school courses or one or more years of vocational education and training in a welding curriculum.
 Minimum work experience is 4 years

 - High school diploma or high school equivalency diploma plus 5 years or work experience